Instructions for Authors

-We require one lead photo for all articles that we publish.
+We require one original lead photo for all articles that we publish.

-- We prefer an original photo (staged photos are OK, but please make sure they’re as realistic as possible—e.g., providers should be wearing gloves).
-Additional photos are welcome, and will be used inside the article.
+- Staged photos are OK, but please make sure they’re as realistic as possible—e.g., providers should be wearing gloves.
+Additional photos are welcome and will be used inside the article.